Skip to main content

 1. Address real-world model concerns, such as data shift.

-2. Have AI/ML development or modification as a primary focus.
+2. Have AI/ML development and/or application of AI/ML methods to scientific research as a primary focus.

 3. Demonstrate that the project has a high probability of completion with impacts on an agricultural research question/problem.

-4. Utilize SCINet computing resources, including our high-performance computing (HPC) clusters, Ceres and Atlas.
-These HPC systems are equipped with standard CPU nodes, graphical processing units (GPUs), and high-memory nodes.
+4. Utilize SCINet computing resources, including SCINet’s high-performance computing (HPC) clusters, Ceres and Atlas.
+These HPC systems are equipped with standard CPU nodes, graphics processing unit (GPU) nodes, and high-memory nodes.
 SCINet’s clusters support a wide range of modern AI/ML software and workflows, including containerization technologies.

 Topics that will not be considered for funding